 In an interview article of Castaneda, published five years later in the L.A.
-Weekly (1998) by Celeste Fremon, currently a Visiting Assistant Professor (Literary Journalism) at UC Irvine among other things, regarding Castaneda's field notes, Fremon wrote the following:
+Weekly (1998) by Celeste Fremon, a onetime Visiting Assistant Professor (Literary Journalism) at UC Irvine among other things, regarding Castaneda's field notes, Fremon wrote the following:

 "Yaqui expert Dr. Ralph Beals asked to see Castaneda's field notes and was unhappy when Carlos continually dodged the request.
 Dr. Jacques Maquet, then head of UCLA's Department of Anthropology, also objected to the fact that no hard evidence had ever been presented to back up Castaneda's accounts.
 'What is essential is not simply to have the experience,' says Maquet today, 'but, if it is anthropology, to make it possible for other anthropologists to repeat the experience.
 Castaneda never did that.
 He never presented Don Juan.
 What he has done is not anthropology simply because he has kept it secret.
 He has created a brilliant fiction based on something real, but fiction nonetheless.'"(source)